 The Fan.
-The main part on your radon mitigation system that is apt to go out is the fan.
+The main part of your radon mitigation system that is apt to go out is the fan.
 While many fans come with a warranty, most only extend to a maximum of five years.
-The fans have a life expectancy of 10-15 years, so once the warranty is up a new fan (with a new 5 year warranty) costs $350 which includes the installation.
+The fans have a life expectancy of 10-15 years, so once the warranty is up a new fan (with a new 5-year warranty) costs $350 which includes the installation.

-Radon test costs typically range from $25-$200, although you can find some companies (like us) who provide initial radon test kits and post mitigation radon test kits for free.
+Radon test costs typically range from $25-$200.
 However, you must also remember that a radon test isn’t just a one and done deal – you should also test annually, or at least every other year, in order to ensure that your radon mitigation system is functioning well, or if you haven’t needed a mitigation system in place you’ll want to make sure your levels have not increased over time.

 Keep in mind that a townhouse or condominium will typically also require HOA approval, which could be another step that slows down the process of getting a radon mitigation system installed.

-American Radon, LLC as a company was started with the mission to fill the void the market so desperately needed; an honest company who would provide free radon testing and affordable radon mitigation systems to all Coloradans.
+American Radon, LLC as a company was started with the mission to fill the void the market so desperately needed; an honest company who would affordable radon mitigation systems to all Coloradans.
 How are we different?
-First, our standard sub-slab radon mitigation system cost is $895 out the door.
+First, our standard sub-slab radon mitigation system cost is $950 out the door.
 No hidden taxes.
 No hidden fees.
-We offer free radon test kits (results included) to all of our customers, meaning you can skip that initial $25 to $300 testing fee.
 And unless we need to do a core drill, there is no additional fee for a finished exit sub-slab mitigation installation (so knock off another $100).
-Oh, and did we mention that our starting price is a flat $895?
+Oh, and did we mention that our starting price is a flat $950?
 Not only are we charging you less initially, but we don’t have any last minute hidden fees.